 Paris Meudon Observatory has performed a study of the intrument observation properties available on this document written in french : radiotélescope de La Villette.

-Dimension Parabole is associated with Hackers from Electrolab that accepted to repare the instrument motors.
+Dimension Parabole is associated with Hackers from Electrolab that accepted to repare the telescope instrument antenna motors.

 Dimension Parabole is sharing with Internet radio broadcast station *DUUU the use of one of the red buildings « folie N4 » located nearby radiotelescope.
 A radioamateur station will also be soon set up close to *DUUU recording studio.